PX4/PX4-user_guide/en/middleware/mavlink.md

 The command is resent automatically if no acknowledgment is received.
 Note that [MAV_CMD](https://mavlink.io/en/messages/common.html#mav_commands) definitions are also used to define mission actions, and that not all definitions are supported for use in commands/missions on PX4.

-[Microservices](https://mavlink.io/en/services/) are other higher level protocols build on top of MAVLink messages.
+[Microservices](https://mavlink.io/en/services/) are other higher level protocols built on top of MAVLink messages.
 They are used to communicate information that cannot be sent in a single message, and to deliver features such as reliable communication.
 The command protocol described above is one such service.
 Others include the [File Transfer Protocol](https://mavlink.io/en/services/ftp.html), [Camera Protocol](https://mavlink.io/en/services/camera.html) and [Mission Protocol](https://mavlink.io/en/services/mission.html).